Comprehending Appraisals

 Putting It All Together

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Chuck Roberts & Associates will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Chuck Roberts & Associates will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.